Kay-Nah-Chi-Wah-Nung

-The Kay-Nah-Chi-Wah-Nung Historical Centre, or Manitou Mounds, is Canada's premier concentration of ancient burial mounds.
-Manitou Mounds National Historic Site, as it was once called, is a vast network of 30 village sites and 15 ancient burial mounds constructed from approximately 5000 BP during the Archaic Period, to 360 BP; it is one of the "most significant centres of early habitation and ceremonial burial in Canada."
+The Kay-Nah-Chi-Wah-Nung Historical Centre, also known as Manitou Mounds, in Ontario, Canada, is a network of 30 village sites and 15 ancient burial mounds constructed from approximately 5000 BP during the Archaic Period, to 360 BP.
+Formerly called the Manitou Mounds National Historic Site, it is one of the "most significant centres of early habitation and ceremonial burial in Canada."
 It is located on a river stretch known as Long Sault Rapids on the north side of Rainy River, approximately 54 km east of Fort Frances, in the Rainy River District of Northwestern Ontario, Canada off highway 11.
 It was designated as a National Historic Site of Canada in 1969.

 Description

-The name Kay-Nah-Chi-Wah-Nung, is Ojibway and it means "place of the long rapids".
-Kay-Nah-Chi-Wah-Nung is also known as Manitou Mounds National Historic Site of Canada, GENWAAJIWANAANG, Rainy River Burial Mounds and Armstrong Mounds.
+The name Kay-Nah-Chi-Wah-Nung means "place of the long rapids" in Ojibway.
+It is also known as Manitou Mounds National Historic Site of Canada, GENWAAJIWANAANG, Rainy River Burial Mounds, and Armstrong Mounds.
 The larger network of mounds extends from Quetico in the east through Rainy River and Lake of the Woods into south-eastern Manitoba.
 There are approximately 20 archaeological sites.
 The burial mounds are as tall as 40 ft.
 The national historic site of Canada consists of a "500 m-wide strip of lowland stretching 3 km along the north bank of the Rainy River in the isolated area midway between Rainy Lake and Lake of the Woods.